-- A brief reintroduction of your problem and a clear statement of your hypotheses/questions. - An overview of your research design, including the data collection and analysis methods you intend to use.
-Be sure to explain why this design suits the problem at hand. - Your sampling scheme or where you plan to obtain your data.

-- A discussion of the strengths and weaknesses of your design and data collection and how you plan to address any weaknesses. - A description of the portion of the research design you intend to pilot for the purposes of producing your final Research Report.
+- A brief (/2 to /4 page) reintroduction of your problem and a clear statement of your hypotheses/questions. - An overview of your research design, including the data collection and analysis methods you intend to use.
+Be sure to explain why this design suits the problem at hand. - Your sampling scheme or where you plan to obtain your data. - A discussion of the strengths and weaknesses of your design and data collection and how you plan to address any weaknesses. - A description of the portion of the research design you intend to pilot for the purposes of producing your final Research Report.

-Due dates: Draft due for peer review October 28th.
-Final due November 4th.
+Due dates: Draft due for peer review October 20th.
+Final due October 27th.

 Research Portfolio: (40%) The culminating assignment for this course will be a research portfolio that contains several elements.
 The first is a proposal submitted as though you were applying for funding from a particular agency.
-There is no word limitation on this paper, but I will find it difficult to read papers that are too lengthy-recommended length is 20 pages.
-The proposal should include elements from all of the previous assignments-significant editing and revising is expected.
-You will also include in the portfolio a summary report on your pilot study addressed to fellow researchers.
-Finally, you will include your research log, with a final self-assessment entry.
-Your final proposal should include:
+There is no word limitation on this paper, but I will find it difficult to read papers that are too lengthy-recommended length is 18 to 20 pages excluding appendices.
+The proposal should include elements from all of the previous assignments- significant editing and revising is expected.
+You will also include in the portfolio a summary report (4-5 pages) on your pilot study addressed to fellow researchers:

-- Your revised Problem Statement with arguments or hypotheses. - A reduced version of your Literature Review focusing on highlights, analyses and why your research is necessary. - Your revised research design. - A work plan including a timeline for completion of a final study. - A resources required section with categories-but not monetary amounts. - Human subjects review application. - Some indication of your final product and how you plan to disseminate it. - A description of the pilot research you performed - An analysis of the pilot research you performed: how you did it, what you learned and how it has affected your research design (confirming it, requiring modifications, etc.) - Draft research instruments for your pilot study.
+- Your revised Problem Statement with arguments or hypotheses. - A refined version of your Literature Review focusing on highlights, analyses and why your research is necessary. - Your revised research design. - A work plan including a timeline for completion of a final study. - A resources required section with categories. - Some indication of your final product and how you plan to disseminate it. - Human subjects review application. - Draft research instruments for your pilot study.
 Depending on your study design these may include interview questionnaires, survey instruments, focus group guides and questionnaires, observation protocols, and/or document collection protocols.